playground

 Eligibility

-Proposals to the Research Grants on Education program must be for academic research projects that aim to study education.
-Proposals for activities other than research are not eligible (e.g., program evaluations, professional development, curriculum development, scholarships, capital projects).
-Additionally, proposals for research studies focused on areas other than education, are not eligible.
+Proposals to the Large Research Grants on Education program must be for academic research projects that aim to study education.
+Proposals for activities other than research that do not contain a significant research component are not eligible (e.g., program evaluations, professional development, curriculum development, scholarships, capital projects, tech platform development, AI tool development).
+Additionally, proposals for research studies focused on areas other than education are not eligible.

 The PI must be affiliated with a non-profit organization or public/governmental institution that is willing to serve as the administering organization if the grant is awarded.
 The Spencer Foundation does not award grants directly to individuals.
 Examples include non-profit or public colleges, universities, school districts, and research facilities, as well as other non-profit organizations with a 501(c)(3) determination from the IRS (or equivalent non-profit status if the organization is outside of the United States).